HonAnson/HonAnson.github.io/_portfolio/portfolio-3.md

 ### Introduction
 Red claw crayfish cultivation a valuable but challenging task.
 Suitable water condition of redclaw crayfish is demanding and varies with location <sup>[1][2]</sup>.

 In this repository, I demonstrated water quality control algorithm I designed while working at J & KC limited as machine learning engineer.
 I used multivariant gaussian function to model the water's condition for red claw crayfish cultivation.
 I also designed algorithm to produce cultivation suggestions base on output of this function.
-Enjoy!